 Facebook, unlike LinkedIn, doesn’t focus too much on an individual’s professional life.
 Yes, it allows users to mention their professional achievements.
 But, the primary focus is on social interactions.
 This approach works excellently for B2C marketers who are mostly just looking for customers and not their professional accomplishments.
 The casual nature of the platform allows marketers to try every trick in the book.
 And this, when done right, can generate B2C leads in their numbers.

 There are two main challenges of using Facebook for lead generation;

 Limited organic views

 Facebook has in recent times made it impossible to generate organic traffic.
 Their updated algorithms are designed to ensure that only 8% of your fans see your branded messages.

 Being hyper-social, with photos and videos of users’ personal lives filling up the place and contests being the order of the day, Facebook just doesn’t cut it for professional engagements.

 Making a Decision

 To arrive at an informed decision, it’s important to first think about your goals.
 What are you aiming at?
 Who do you market to?
 Where do these people hang out?

-The rule of thumb is to go with Facebook for B2C and LinkedIn for B2B.
+The rule of thumb is to go with Facebook marketing for B2C and LinkedIn for B2B.
 Beyond that, consider the professionalism of your audience; if you’re marketing to a highly professional audience, such as engineers and lawyers, then LinkedIn would be the obvious choice.
 Otherwise, Facebook would be ideal.